antonfirsov/docs/2017/02-Feb/createnewtemplates/how-to-create-templates.md

 How to create templates for dotnet new using the Template Engine
 =================================================================================

 A couple of weeks ago we released an update to the .NET Core SDK, and Visual Studio 2017.
-In the .NET Core SDK we have updated the experience of creating new projects with `dotnet new`.
-In this release we have completly replaced the guts of `dotnet new`.
+In the .NET Core SDK, we have updated the experience of creating new projects with `dotnet new`.
+In this release, we have completely replaced the guts of `dotnet new`.
 This new version of `dotnet new` is now built on top of the new [Template Engine](https://github.com/dotnet/templating/), which is a library that we are developing as an Open Source project.
 To learn more about how to use `dotnet new` see [Announcing .NET Core Tools Updates in VS 2017 RC](https://blogs.msdn.microsoft.com/dotnet/2017/02/07/announcing-net-core-tools-updates-in-vs-2017-rc/).
-In this article we'll show how to create some custom templates and then use them from `dotnet new`.
+In this article, we'll show how to create some custom templates and then use them from `dotnet new`.

 When we started working on the Template Engine, one of our goals was to make it easy to create, maintain and share templates.
-In this release we have a great story for creating and maintaing templates.
+In this release, we have a great story for creating and maintaining templates.
 We have some features for sharing templates, but we are still working in that area and will make that process much easier as we have some more time.
 Let's dive into the demos, and see how to create some templates.
-Everything that we cover here is in a github repository at https://github.com/sayedihashimi/dotnet-new-samples.
+Everything that we cover here is in a GitHub repository at https://github.com/sayedihashimi/dotnet-new-samples.

 I have a web project which I'd like to create a template out of.
 The original source can be found in [OriginalSource](https://github.com/sayedihashimi/dotnet-new-samples/tree/master/OriginalSource/Sayedha.StarterWeb).
 This is a modified version of